10 Days to Faster Reading Summary

 Determining what information would help you, what questions you want to answer, and how you want to apply that material will be much easier to recognize useful information when you find it.

 The best way to determine goals is to write questions that you hope to answer before you open the book.
-It effectively programs your brain to look for the information you are trying to find – a very important concept called “pre-activation effect.”
+It effectively programs your brain to look for the information you are trying to find – a very important concept called the “pre-activation effect.”

 The Value of Mental Indexation